rappopo/nesu/README.md

 ## Last Sequence

-Everytime a bulk of documents is written to Elasticsearch, its last sequence is written in a file named after the database name, inside *last_seq* folder.
+Everytime a bulk of documents is written to Elasticsearch, its last sequence is saved in a file named after the database name, inside *last_seq* folder.

 To reset the sequence from the very beginning, just delete the file.
 To start from an exact known sequence, just override its content.
 And to start from the actual one, put 'now' (without the quotes) in it